hacker-fab/gitbook/standard-operating-procedures/diy-thermal-evaporator-sop.md

 ### Preparation

 * Make sure the vacuum has been turned off for at least 5 minutes.
 * Make sure pressure is at room pressure (\~1000 hPa) as shown in Figure 1.
-If it is not, slowly open the valve (black knob on the right side of the vacuum) as shown in Figure 2, and release pressure one order of magnitude about every 15 seconds.
+If it is not, slowly open (counterclockwise) the valve (black knob on the right side of the vacuum) as shown in Figure 2, and release pressure one order of magnitude about every 15 seconds.

 <figure><img src="../.gitbook/assets/image (1).png" alt=""><figcaption><p><em>Figure 1: Front of thermal evaporator.
 A (red circle) indicates the screen which shows pressure while B (blue circles) indicates the lid's knobs and C (yellow circle) indicates the vacuum on/off button.</em></p></figcaption></figure>